y-huangyt/Learning_Python/chapter1.md

 `@instructions`
 - Sử dụng thuộc tính `shape` để xem số dòng và số cột của dữ liệu

+`@hint`
+- Here is the hint for this setup problem.
+- It should get students 50% of the way to the correct answer.
+- So don't provide the answer, but don't just reiterate the instructions.
+- Typically one hint per instruction is a sensible amount.

 `@pre_exercise_code`
 ```{python}
 import pandas as pd